ExplorerEve/PlagiarismDetection/README.md

 ## Project Overview

 This is the final solution of the Plagiarism Detector Project for the Udacity ML Engineer Nanodegree program.
-It examins a text file and performs bindary classification; labeling the file as either plagiarized or not, depending on how similar the text file is to a provided source text.
+It examines a text file and performs binary classification; labeling the file as either plagiarized or not, depending on how similar the text file is to a provided source text.

 This project is broken down into three main notebooks: